 What if I think the debt collector is lying about how much I owe?

-If you believe a debt collector is misrepresenting the amount owed, this could potentially violate the FDCPA.
+If you believe a collector is misrepresenting the amount owed, this could potentially violate the FDCPA.
 Request written validation of the debt and consider disputing it if the information seems incorrect.

 Can collection agencies contact my family members about my debt?